oasis-tcs/sarif-spec/EditorsReports/Editor's report 2018-03-28.md

         NOTE: The merged text includes the amendment we agreed to, to fix a typo from "properties" to "parameters".

+    6. [Issue #63](https://github.com/oasis-tcs/sarif-spec/issues/63): "Clarify that the keys in the run.files dictionary must be distinct when normalized"

+    7. [Issue #64](https://github.com/oasis-tcs/sarif-spec/issues/64): "run.files keys can collide if specified by relative URLs"

+        NOTE: The merged text includes the amendment we agreed to, to avoid the use of the term "absolute path" when referring to the path to a nested file from the root of its outermost container.
+(This also affects Issue #23, above.)

-    6. [Issue #84](https://github.com/oasis-tcs/sarif-spec/issues/84): "Enable localization for all message strings"
+    8. [Issue #84](https://github.com/oasis-tcs/sarif-spec/issues/84): "Enable localization for all message strings"

-    7. [Issue #102](https://github.com/oasis-tcs/sarif-spec/issues/102): "run.invocation should be an array of invocation objects"
+    9. [Issue #102](https://github.com/oasis-tcs/sarif-spec/issues/102): "run.invocation should be an array of invocation objects"

         NOTE: The merged text includes the amendments we agreed to: